 She has also been able to calculate the residential tax base for the islands.
 It is unknown at this time what classification each lot is taxed under.

 There has been a population increase on the island: an increase of 20.6% - 1016 in 2016 to 1225 in 2021 and a change in the number of dwellings: an increase of 1.16% - 1104 in 2016 to 1117 in 2021, 595 occupied year round as of 2021, 585 in 2016.
 Daniel explained that the revenue raised from taxes actually decreases when there are more year round occupied houses as those home owners are eligible for the home owner grant.
-Daniel will work with Angeleah around the mil rate for the various services.
+Daniel will work with Angeleah around the mill rate for the various services to calculate tax levied amounts

 Community Profile – Housing Information